©

 Château d'Ainay-le-Vieil and its gardens The Carcassonne of Berry

 The austerity of the 13th-century fortress is matched by the refinement of the late 15th-century dwelling.
 The château has been inhabited by the same family since the 15th century, and you can admire the memories of Colbert, Marie-Antoinette and Napoleon.
-The Renaissance water gardens guide you on an initiatory stroll through the art of gardening, from the Roseraie to the Chartreuses, where each enclosure has a different theme.
+The Renaissance water gardens guide you on an introductory walk to the art of gardening, from the Rose Garden to the Chartreuses, with each enclosure having a different theme.

 Postal address: 7 rue du Château 18200 Ainay-le-Vieil